1916 East River tunnel blowout: Workers

 McCarthy's body was recovered the next day by harbor police, 200 yd from the scene.
 His body was taken to Brooklyn Morgue.
 He was believed to have hit his head and drowned.
 Driver, an African-American man who was a "miner's helper" hit his head of the bottom of a barge and died from his injuries soon after.
 He was given artificial respiration at Long Island College Hospital, but was unable to be resuscitated.

-Rottman, who managed to avoid be shot through the riverbed, was bruised and suffering from shock.
+Rottman, who managed to avoid being shot through the riverbed, was bruised and suffering from shock.

-Mabey was picked up by a boat, and then taken to Brooklyn City Hospital with a suspected broken leg and internal injuries, and stayed in hospital for three days.
+Mabey was picked up by a boat, and then taken to Brooklyn City Hospital with a suspected broken leg and internal injuries, and stayed in the hospital for three days.
 He returned to work within a few days.
 He continued working as a sandhog for another 25 years.
 At the time of the incident, Mabey was 28 years old with a wife and four children.
 By 1940, two of his children were also sandhogs.